ItzNotABug/itznotabug/README.md

 ### I'm a Product Engineer @[Appwrite](https://github.com/appwrite).

-* 🌱 Currently diving into the JS ecosystem and learning Spanish 🇪🇸
+* 🌱 Currently diving into the Svelte & JS ecosystem
 * 🔭 Passionate about solving mobile app challenges and exploring tech in general
 * 💬 Feel free to ask me about mobile apps, backend, or finding those elusive bugs 🐛
 * ⚡️ Fun fact: I'm known for spotting obscure bugs, like a Product Analyst with dev superpowers!